Hands-on prototyping – Interactive Plant Care System

 In coclusion, the product should find a balance between these different needs.

-Discovering Change and Impact – Plant Care Design Product
+Discovering Change and Impact – Interactive Plant Care System

 This phase explores the impact of the product by comparing situations before and after its use.